krab777/Test-Tasks-July-2023-/README.md

     - Scenario
     - Scenario Outline
     - Examples
-- Tags can be used in conditional format using "And", "or" & "not"
+- Tags can be used in conditional format using "And", "or" & "not"s
-- It is similar to groups in TestNG